CityOfZion/awesome-neo/resources/faq.md

 16. *Is there a central point where I can find important dates/delays?*

-    See the NEO subreddit: https://www.reddit.com/r/NEO/
+    See the Daily Thread at the NEO subreddit: https://www.reddit.com/r/NEO/

 17. *Can I still run the antshares wallet program (windows) or is there a new one I can download with a new name?*

     The new desktop client is the same, only the name changed and ANS is NEO, and ANC is GAS.
 It also needs to synchronise with the blockchain again.
+You can also access your wallet using the NEON wallet, or any other NEO wallet.

 18. *What is the purpose of rebranding?
 What new things did the rebranding bring?*